protron/hearthstone-cards-translator/README.md

 Then, just open [output/autocomplete.htm](output/autocomplete.htm) in your web browser.

 You are done!
-But if build it yourself (instead of just opening the online version), it's probably because the online version is missing updates from HearthstoneJSON.
-In that case, consider creating a [Pull Request](https://github.com/protron/hearthstone-cards-translator/pulls) (or filing an [Issue](https://github.com/protron/hearthstone-cards-translator/issues)) in order keep the online version updated.
+But if build it yourself (instead of just opening the online version), it might be because the online version is missing an update from HearthstoneJSON.
+In that case, consider creating a [Pull Request](https://github.com/protron/hearthstone-cards-translator/pulls) (or filing an [Issue](https://github.com/protron/hearthstone-cards-translator/issues)).
+But notice that the workflow [update-cards.yml](https://github.com/protron/hearthstone-cards-translator/blob/master/.github/workflows/update-cards.yml) should auto-update everything and runs automatically every day (so waiting a day should be enough to get the latests cards from HearthstoneJSON).